Dobbs v. Jackson Women's Health Organization: EMTALA and federal preemption

 Several states adopted, or began to enforce, laws that banned abortion without exceptions.
-But the U.S. Department of Health and Human Services (HHS) issued guidance after Dobbs stating that even in these states, abortions are still allowed if a physician determines that the pregnant woman's life is at risk, under the federal Emergency Medical Treatment and Active Labor Act (EMTALA), which requires hospitals receiving Medicare funding to provide emergency stabilizing medical treatment.
+But the U.S. Department of Health and Human Services (HHS) issued guidance after Dobbs stating that even in these states, abortions are still allowed if a physician determines that the pregnant woman's life is at risk, under the Emergency Medical Treatment and Active Labor Act (EMTALA), which requires hospitals receiving Medicare funding to provide emergency stabilizing medical treatment.
 As a federal law, EMTALA preempts inconsistent state law.
 The HHS guidance said: "If a physician believes that a pregnant patient presenting at an emergency department is experiencing an emergency medical condition as defined by EMTALA, and that abortion is the stabilizing treatment necessary to resolve that condition, the physician must provide that treatment.
 When a state law prohibits abortion and does not include an exception for the life of the pregnant person—or draws the exception more narrowly than EMTALA's emergency medical condition definition—that state law is preempted."

 The U.S. Department of Justice sued Idaho, arguing that EMTALA preempts Idaho's law making it a criminal offense to perform any abortion, without exception.
 A district judge granted a preliminary injunction blocking Idaho's abortion ban "to the extent that [the ban] conflicts with EMTALA-mandated care."
+A three-judge panel of the Ninth Circuit, all appointed by Republican presidents, ordered that Idaho's ban be enforced while they prepared to hear the case, but an en banc panel reversed that order.
+The state appealed to the Supreme Court, which reordered that the state ban be enforced and heard oral arguments in April 2024 as Moyle v.
+United States.

 Conversely, Texas responded to the HHS guidance by suing the Biden administration.
 In August 2022, a district judge in the Eastern District of Texas blocked HHS from applying the guidance.
 The White House criticized the ruling, and the Justice Department is appealing the ruling to the Fifth Circuit.
+In January 2024, the Fifth Circuit ruled in Texas's favor, holding that the HHS overstepped its authority in requiring abortion to be used in medical emergencies; this ruling came a few days before the Supreme Court accepted the Idaho case.

 After Dobbs, the Department of Veterans Affairs continued its policy of offering abortion counseling to military veterans (as well as abortions to pregnant military veterans if the veteran's life is in danger and in cases of rape or incest), even in states where abortion is banned as a matter of state law.
 Beneficiaries of the VA's Civilian Health and Medical Program (CHAMPVA) are also entitled to the same services.